brouwern/BIOSCI_0160_syllabus/01_content_units.Rmd

 * biotechnology / lab techniques

-The last 3 units will be focused on
+The last 3 Units will be focused on

 * phylogenetics
 * evolution
 * ecology

-Each unit will have approximately 8 lectures.
+Each Unit will have approximately 8 lectures.